unicode-org/icu/docs/userguide/icu/design.md

    chapter for more information.
 2. **Code Extensibility**:
    The classes, data, and design are fully extensible.
-Examples of this extensibility include the BreakIterator , RuleBasedBreakIterator and DictionaryBasedBreakIterator classes.
+Examples of this extensibility include the BreakIterator, RuleBasedBreakIterator and DictionaryBasedBreakIterator classes.
 3. **Error Handling Extensibility**:
    There are mechanisms available to enhance the built-in error handling when